MicrosoftDocs/WSL/WSL/wsl-config.md

 > Applies to Windows 10 Fall Creators Update and later.
 See our updated [installation guide](./install_guide.md) to start running multiple Linux distros from the Windows Store.

-WSL Config (`wslconfig.exe`) is a command line tool for managing Linux distributions running on the Windows Subsystem for Linux (WSL).
+WSL Config (`wslconfig.exe`) is a command-line tool for managing Linux distributions running on the Windows Subsystem for Linux (WSL).
 It lets you list available distributions, set a default distribution, and uninstall distributions.

 While WSL Config is helpful for settings that span or coordinate distributions, each Linux distribution independently manages its own configurations.
-To see distribution-specific commands, run `[distribution.exe] /?`.
+To see distribution-specific commands, run `[distro.exe] /?`.
 For example `ubuntu /?`.

 To see all available options for wslconfig, run:  `wslconfig /?`